Holistic Therapy for Women

 Meet Kindra

-A Holistic, Mind-Body Approach to Therapy
+A Mind-Body Approach to Therapy

 I practice from a holistic and integrative perspective.
 We can work together from the “top down,” the “bottom up,” or a combination of the two.
 A top down approach can include focusing on developing insight and understanding, or increased mindful presence or self-awareness.
 This is where noticing one’s experience more fully, practicing making space for (or unhooking from) certain thoughts and beliefs, and developing increased self-kindness and awareness of one’s process can happen.